-We have developed two proprietary solutions that operate our software and artificial intelligence.centraco® is an Enterprise Information Management Software platform that consolidates data and events from multiple sources into a unified and distributive user interface.
+Duos has developed two proprietary solutions that continue to form the basis for the operations of our data capture, user interface software and artificial intelligence based analytics. centraco[®] is an Enterprise Information Management Software platform that consolidates data and events from multiple sources into a unified and distributive user interface.
 Customized to the end user's Concept of Operations (CONOPS), it provides improved situational awareness and data visualization for operational objectives compared to traditional manual inspections. truevue360TM is our fully integrated platform that we utilize to develop and deploy Artificial Intelligence (AI) algorithms, including Machine Learning, Computer Vision, Object Detection and Deep Neural Network-based processing for real-time applications.

-These same Artificial Intelligence applications have begun to open up other opportunities for the Company to provide revenue producing solutions with potentially high market adoption.
+These same Artificial Intelligence applications are creating other opportunities for the Company to provide revenue producing solutions with potentially high market adoption.

 In 2021, the Company ended support of its IT Asset Management (ITAM) solution which cataloged results for data center asset inventory and audit services.
-We are currently evaluating using our current operations experience within "edge data centers" (as deployed for our Railcar Inspection Portal) to drive additional revenues within other markets requiring this type of solution although no specific offering has been developed at this time.
+We are now using our current operations experience within "edge data centers" (as deployed for our Railcar Inspection Portal) to drive additional revenues within other markets requiring this type of solution.
+As previously discussed, the formation of a new subsidiary, Duos Edge focuses on this rapidly growing market, and is well suited to contribute to the growth of the Company's revenues and predicted future profitability.

 In the last quarter of 2022, the Company elected not to renew a support contract for its Integrated Correctional Automation System (iCAS) for one customer.
 The Company subsequently sold its iCAS assets to a buyer during the second quarter of 2023 for \$165,000 via a convertible note.
+Our current CFO is a related party of the buyer as its non-Executive Chairman.